MedJelil/ai-assistant/Readme.md

 - "computer"
 - "Jelil"
-- "shodan"
-- "showdown"

 ## Project Structure

-- `main.py`: Application entry point
+- `main.py`: Application entry point and core functionality
-- `config.py`: Configuration settings
-- `speech_handler.py`: Speech recognition and TTS functionality
-- `command_processor.py`: Command processing logic
-- `gui.py`: Graphical user interface
+- `requirements.txt`: Project dependencies
+- `.env`: Environment variables and API keys
 - `assets/`: Directory for images and other assets
 - `notes/`: Directory for saved notes
+- `docker-compose.yml`: Docker configuration (if using containerization)

-## Logging
+## Dependencies

-Logs are saved to `voice_assistant.log` in the project root directory.
+Key dependencies include:

+- SpeechRecognition: For voice input processing
+- pyttsx3: For text-to-speech functionality
+- wolframalpha: For mathematical computations
+- wikipedia: For Wikipedia searches
+- google-cloud-texttospeech: For cloud-based TTS
+- tkinter: For the GUI interface
+- pygame: For audio handling
+- PIL: For image processing

 ## Contributing